gtrias/node-consul-template/README.md

 ### haproxy

 The included template expects you define your services adding the next tags in key=value format.
-Consul doesn't support key-value attributes yet so this is a workaround to allow define container configuration using tags.
+Consul doesn't support key-value attributes yet [(See status)](https://github.com/hashicorp/consul/issues/1107) so this is a workaround to allow define container configuration using tags.

 If you are using [gliderlabs/registrator](https://github.com/gliderlabs/registrator), then you can define your